BharatRamsf3693/BlazorWebApp-ContainerSupport-Validation/README.md

 - .NET SDK: **11.0.100-preview.7.26381.103**
 - Visual Studio 2026 Insiders: **[12023.133] Professional**
-- Any container engine that is compatible with the **Docker** daemon
+- Any application (such as Docker Desktop or Rancher Desktop) that provides a **Docker daemon container engine**

 ### Context Menu Samples